jammisandy/frontend-app/README.md

 # frontend-app
 this app is for front-end

-This app is devleoped by developer
+This app is devleoped by develope